-Kivalliq plans to continue exploring the Angilak Property, as well as review historic data generated by previous exploration groups in order to develop future exploration plans for

-Kivalliq's Baker Basin Property, Nunavut and Hatchet Lake Property, Saskatchewan.
-Subject to Roughrider's approval, Kivalliq may operate exploration programs on behalf of Roughrider on Kivalliq's 100% owned Genesis Property, Saskatchewan and Manitoba.
+Kivalliq plans to continue exploring the Angilak Property in Nunavut and the Hatchet Lake Property in Saskatchewan, as well as review historic data in order to develop future exploration plans for the Baker Basin Property in Nunavut.
+Subject to Roughrider's approval, Kivalliq may operate exploration programs on behalf of Roughrider on Kivalliq's 100% owned Genesis Property in Saskatchewan and Manitoba.
 Kivalliq expects to obtain financing in the future primarily through further equity and/or debt financing, or through joint venturing of Kivalliq's properties to qualified resource companies.

-Kivalliq's loss from operations for the nine month period ended June 30, 2015 was \$842,826 or \$0.00 per common share (2014 - \$1,040,276 or \$0.01 per common share).
-Assets totalled \$58,602,260 as at June 30, 2015 (September 30, 2014 - \$57,529,674).
+Kivalliq's loss from operations for the nine month period ended June 30, 2016 was \$245,795 or \$0.00 per common share (2015 - \$842,826 or \$0.00 per common share).
+Assets totalled \$57,807,030 as at June 30, 2016 (September 30, 2015 - \$58,063,372).

 Kivalliq is an exploration stage company and engages principally in the acquisition, exploration and development of resource properties.
 Kivalliq capitalizes all acquisition and exploration costs until the property to which those costs are related is placed into production, sold, or abandoned.
 The decision to abandon a property is largely determined from exploration results and the amount and timing of Kivalliq's write-offs of capitalized exploration and evaluation assets which will vary in a fiscal year from one year to the next and typically cannot be predicted in advance.
-As at June 30, 2015 exploration and evaluation assets totalled \$55,633,921 (September 30, 2014 - \$54,593,330) and details of the cost break-down are contained in the Schedule of Exploration and Evaluation Assets in the financial statements.
+As at June 30, 2016 exploration and evaluation assets totalled \$56,586,818 (September 30, 2015 - \$56,189,150) and details of the cost break-down are contained in the Schedule of Exploration and Evaluation Assets in the financial statements.